History of classical mechanics: Analytical mechanics

+Between 1860 and 1877 Edward Routh introduced a method to reduce variables which influenced stability theory and control theory.
+In 1877, he presented the Routhian, a hybrid between the Lagrangian and the Hamiltonian.

 Origin of chaos theory

 In the 1880s, while studying the three-body problem, Henri Poincaré found that there can be orbits that are nonperiodic, and yet not forever increasing nor approaching a fixed point.
 In 1898, Jacques Hadamard published an influential study of the chaotic motion of a free particle gliding frictionlessly on a surface of constant negative curvature, called Hadamard's billiards.
 Hadamard was able to show that all trajectories are unstable, in that all particle trajectories diverge exponentially from one another, with a positive Lyapunov exponent.

 These developments led in the 20th century to the development of chaos theory.

 Conflicts at the end of the 19th century

 Although classical mechanics is largely compatible with other "classical physics" theories such as classical electrodynamics and thermodynamics, some difficulties were discovered in the late 19th century that could only be resolved by modern physics.
 When combined with classical thermodynamics, classical mechanics leads to the Gibbs paradox in which entropy is not a well-defined quantity.
 As experiments reached the atomic level, classical mechanics failed to explain, even approximately, such basic things as the energy levels and sizes of atoms.
 The effort at resolving these problems led to the development of quantum mechanics.
-Action at a distance was still a problem for electromagnetism and Newton's law of universal gravitation, these were temporary explained using aether theories.
+Action at a distance was still a problem for electromagnetism and Newton's law of universal gravitation, these were temporarily explained using aether theories.
 Similarly, the different behaviour of classical electromagnetism and classical mechanics under velocity transformations led to the Albert Einstein's special relativity.